ManolisTr/DevpostProject/README.md

 ## Overview

-This project showcases a real-world solution leveraging **Microsoft Fabric**, **Azure SQL Database**, and AI capabilities.
+This project showcases a real-world solution leveraging **Microsoft Fabric**, **SQL Database**, and AI capabilities.
 Using data from the **AdventureWorks** database, it integrates ingestion, transformation, and AI-driven analytics to deliver actionable insights and efficient workflows.

 [AdventureWorks Database](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/adventure-works) is used as the on-premise database source, providing a rich dataset for enterprise-level demonstrations.